 - The pharmacy gave you the wrong prescription, and you received a medication that harmed you instead of the medication that you were supposed to take.

 - You were given a defective medical device.

 In some cases, malpractice is the result of a doctor not paying attention or taking steps the necessary steps to keep patients safe.
 In other cases, it’s a deliberate attempt to make money by performing unnecessary procedures.
 Sometimes the doctor believed that all precautions had been followed, but the hospital or the pharmacy made a mistake.
 Sometimes the problem was with a device manufactured by a company that’s not affiliated with the hospital or the doctor in any way.

 Determining whether you have a case for medical malpractice can be tricky, and it’s often difficult for a patient to figure out who is at fault even if they know that they have a case.
-If you think that you have been injured by medical malpractice, it’s a good idea to speak with a personal injury attorney who has experience with medical malpractice cases.
+If you think that you have been injured by medical malpractice, it’s a good idea to speak with an experienced medical malpractice attorney.